-- 1. identify, understand, and articulate the central doctrines of the Christian faith. - 2. understand the contemporary global scene and apply a biblical perspective to it. - 3. know and use an understanding of contemporary missiological principles in a ministry setting. - 4. connect strategic intercultural competence training with cross-cultural ministry practice. - 5. relate accurately and proclaim with conviction God's word to a lost world. - 6. value passionately an effective evangelistic and discipleship ministry.
+- 1. identify, understand, and articulate the central doctrines of the Christian faith. - understand the contemporary global scene and apply a biblical perspective to it. - know and use an understanding of contemporary missiological principles in a ministry setting. - 4. connect strategic intercultural competence training with cross-cultural ministry practice. - 5. relate accurately and proclaim with conviction God's word to a lost world. - 6. value passionately an effective evangelistic and discipleship ministry.

-- 8. remember and communicate a biblical philosophy of global ministry. - 9. provide missional leadership for the local and international Church. - 10. approach with confidence key practical issues in missionary preparation. - 11. create a plan for becoming life-long learners in missions and intercultural studies. - 12. pursue Masters level studies in related programs such as intercultural studies, missiology, or divinity.
+- 7. model Christ by practicing prayer, exercising faith, valuing the Word, obeying the Spirit, and living a life of public and private integrity. - 8. remember and communicate a biblical philosophy of global ministry. - 9. provide missional leadership for the local and international Church. - 10. approach with confidence key practical issues in missionary preparation. - 11. create a plan for becoming life-long learners in missions and intercultural studies. - 12. pursue Masters level studies in related programs such as intercultural studies, missiology, or divinity.